You may be feeling stuck, overwhelmed or unable to find a way towards a more fulfilling life. If so, you are far from alone.

 Counselling helps you explore the origins of your feelings, it may be events or circumstances, a relationship dynamic, loss, or be traced back to childhood experiences.
 I can help you explore this, make sense of these feelings and plan for the future, in a non-judgemental, empathic and completely confidential space.

-As a Humanistic Counsellor I work collaboratively in that you and I both bring our expertise into the room.
+As a Humanistic Counsellor I work collaboratively, in that you and I both bring our expertise into the room.
 We start from the position that you know yourself better than anyone.
 You bring your self-knowledge, your experiences, your resources, your thoughts and feelings.
 I bring theory, knowledge and experience as a therapist.
-It’s not about telling you what to do, or giving advice, but helping you to find a way forward, together.
+It’s not about telling you what to do, or giving advice, but working with you to find a way forward.
 Counselling can be challenging, and requires commitment, but the results can be hugely rewarding, even life-changing.

 People come to me for help with a wide range of issues.
-Here are a few of the more common difficulties that can be supported through counselling:
+Here are some of the common difficulties that can be supported through counselling:

 Divorce & separation

 Feelings of stress or anxiety